rust-lang/prev.rust-lang.org/faq.md

 }
 ```

-The `to_owned()` is how you convert from a `&str` into a `String`.
+The `to_owned()` method is how you convert from a `&str` into a `String`.
 This is necessary because string literals in Rust are of type `&str`.
 In this particular example, making `s` into a `String` isn't actually necessary, and the code could be rewritten as:

 ```rust
 fn say_hello(name: &str) {